Vjecni/cube/README.md

-# **Just4Fans: The Ultimate Gaming Community Hub**
+# **CubeX: The Ultimate Gaming Community Hub**

-Just4Fans is more than just a social media platform – it's a vibrant ecosystem designed by gamers, for gamers.
+CubeX is more than just a social media platform – it's a vibrant ecosystem designed by gamers, for gamers.
 Here, you can:

 * **Showcase Your Skills:** Share your epic gaming highlights, clutch moments, and awe-inspiring victories.
 Let the world witness your prowess and inspire fellow gamers.
 * **Connect and Discuss:** Interact with other passionate gamers, discuss your favorite titles, strategies, and industry news.
 Forge friendships, find teammates, and build a network within the gaming world.